 - Leaves and flowers

-Hemp isn’t completely absent of psychoactive compounds, but that doesn't mean it will get you high.
-Hemp plants simply don't produce enough THC to have an intoxicating effect.
-CBD, though psychoactive, is a non-intoxicating cannabinoid and won't produce any form of a euphoric high on its own.
-In other words, hemp has plenty of therapeutic potential, but you’ll have to look elsewhere if you want to get high.
+The short answer is yes.
+Though be aware that while hemp does have trace amounts of intoxicating compounds, that doesn't mean it will get you high.
+Hemp plants don't produce enough THC to have an intoxicating effect.
+CBD, though technically psychoactive, is a non-intoxicating cannabinoid and won't produce any form of a euphoric high on its own.

 Depending on the desired final product, hemp cultivars are chosen based on several factors, including: